papir805/ElectroniCart-Sales-Analysis/README.md

     * Apple iPhone
     * 27in 4K Gaming Monitor
 * On average, about 5% of orders get refunded.
 However, the refund rate is much higher than average for the Thinkpad Laptop (12%), Macbook Air Laptop (11%), and Apple iPhone (8%).
-    * These items have the highest AOV at $1,588, $1,100, and $741, respectively, and each return significantly affects ElectroniCart's revenue.
+    * These items have the highest AOV at $1,588, $1,100, and $741, respectively, and each return has the potential to significantly affect ElectroniCart's revenue.
     * Despite a high refund rate and AOV, the Apple iPhone represents a tiny chunk of ElectroniCart's sales and has a negligible impact on dollars refunded.
-* **Important observation: the Bose Soundsport Headphones sold only about $3,000 between 2019 and 2022.**
+* **Important observation: While unrelated to returns, it's worth noting that the Bose Soundsport Headphones sold only about $3,000 between 2019 and 2022 and had by far the worst sales performance of any item ElectroniCart sells.**

 !['refunds_total_refunds_and_refund_count'](./images/refunds_total_refunds_and_refund_count.png)
 * Four items make up the vast majority (98%) of dollars refunded: